o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : Determines which devices, interfaces, and/or flows are impacted.

 FEATURE-DISCARD-RATE:
 : The rate and/or magnitude of the discards, indicating the severity and urgency of the problem.
-Rate may be expressed using absolute (e.g., pps) or relative (e.g., percent) values.
+Rate may be expressed using absolute (e.g., pps (packets per second)) or relative (e.g., percent) values.

 FEATURE-DISCARD-DURATION:
 : The duration of the discards which helps to distinguish transient from persistent issues.

 FEATURE-DISCARD-CLASS:
-: The type or class of discards, which is crucial for selecting the appropriate mitigation.
+: The type or class of discards, which is crucial for selecting the appropriate type of mitigation.
 Examples may be:  error discards may require taking faulty components out of service, no-buffer discards may require traffic redistribution, or intended policy discards typically require no automated action.

 While FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by the Interfaces Group MIB {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
 The Information Model provided in {{infomodel}} defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.